Barbell Single-Arm Landmine Row exercise demonstration image

 Safety Notes

-• Start light to master the anti-rotation component.
+• Start light to master anti-rotation

 Spotting